Settlement Music School is an Equal Opportunity/Affirmative Action employer.

 Additionally, Settlement is always accepting resumes for the following positions:

-Ballet and Creative Movement
+Dance (Ballet) and Creative Movement

-Children’s Music Workshop
+Children’s Music Workshop (ages 3 - 9 years)

 Successful candidates will have a minimum of a bachelor degree in applied music or music education from an accredited institution with a major in the instrument they seek to teach.
 Settlement generally gives preference to candidates with advanced degrees and specific studio teaching experience.